-Extended Leadership Team member is the collective term when referring to one of the following Council leadership roles, Chief Executive; Corporate Director; Director; Assistant Director.
+Extended Leadership Team member is the collective term when referring to one of the following Council leadership roles, Chief Executive; Corporate Director; Director; Assistant Director; or Corporate Support Manager.

 Find a Tender Service (FTS) is the Government portal for publishing all public sector tender opportunities which have Contract spends over the Government Thresholds.